nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Phone number must be unique.
 * Birthdays are optional and can be added in future with `edit` command.
 * Future dates as birthdays are not allowed.
+* Each tag has a character limit of 60.

 **Sample Usage:**
 * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`